AMD

 About AMD

 Advanced Micro Devices, Inc. is a global semiconductor company.
-The Company operates through four segments: Data Center, Client, Gaming, and Embedded.
-The Data Center segment includes server central processing units (CPUs) and graphics processing units (GPUs), data processing units (DPUs), field programmable gate arrays (FPGAs) and adaptive system-on-a-chip (SoC) products for data centers.
-The Client segment includes CPUs, accelerated processing units (APUs) that integrate microprocessors and GPUs (APUs), and chipsets for desktop and notebook personal computers.
-The Gaming segment includes discrete GPUs, semi-custom SoC products and development services.
-The Embedded segment, which primarily includes embedded CPUs and GPUs, FPGAs, and adaptive SoC products.
-The Company’s CPUs for desktop platforms include the AMD Ryzen and AMD Athlon series processors.
-Its mobile APUs include AMD Ryzen and AMD Athlon mobile processors for the commercial and consumer markets.
+It is focused on high-performance computing, graphics and visualization technologies.
+It operates in four segments.
+The Data Center segment includes server central processing units (CPUs), graphics processing units (GPUs), accelerated processing units (APUs), data processing units (DPUs), field programmable gate arrays (FPGAs), smart network interface cards (SmartNICs), artificial intelligence (AI) accelerators and adaptive system-on-chip (SoC) products for data centers.
+The Client segment includes CPUs, APUs, and chipsets for desktop, notebook and handheld personal computers.
+Gaming segment includes discrete GPUs, semi-custom SoC products and development services.
+Embedded segment includes embedded CPUs, GPUs, APUs, FPGAs, system on modules (SOMs), and adaptive SoC products.
+Its products include AMD Ryzen AI, Radeon PRO and AMD Advantage Premium.
+It also accelerates development and deployment of AI Models on its hardware.

 Buy US stocks in Australia starting with AMD.
 Open an account and start investing today!